 We were all children once and as children we learnt by our mistakes.
 As adults, we still can and do make mistakes, like children we can learn to move forward because of those mistakes.

-Have a question for Danny?
-Ask or leave a comment below!
+Have a question for Danny or want to leave a comment?
+Click here.